Where can I buy linens and other supplies?

 Can I change my meal plan?

-Students may add or change their meal plan selection through iROAR.
-Under the Student Financial Services tab, locate Optional Fees prior to Clemson University bill deadline.
+Students may add or change their meal plan selection through the Clemson Home Portal.
 Your bill will recalculate based on your saved changes.
-Once classes begin, please visit our dining page to see the add, drop, change process and procedures.
-Students with required meal […]
+Once classes begin, please visit our dining page […]

 Can I arrive early for move in?

-The Fall 2020 Early Arrival Request Form opens June 1 on the Clemson Home website and will remain open until August.
-You will be notified of approval or denial by email after your request has been considered.
+The Fall Early Arrival Request Form opens June 1 on the Clemson Home Portal and will remain open until early August.
+You will be notified of approval or denial by […]

 How do I prepare my room for move out?